mkasuboski/100-days-of-code/log.md

 ### Day 1 November 2nd, 2018

 **Today's Progress**: I am re-learning CSS.
 I don't know how anyone actually learns anything in college. everything goes by so quickly, especially when you are going to college full time and working full time.
 I did not go to college for web design, so I had very little concentration on HTML5 and CSS.
 I learned what I had to, but I graduated feeling much like the saying goes "jack of all trades, master of none..."
+I spent much of my time coding today on an external style sheet with css.

 <!---